Wrongful Death Accountability Act – Explanatory File

 The WDAA is designed to replace both the current Family Compensation Act scheme and remedies available under the Wills, Estates and Succession Act with a single, consolidated action for wrongful death.
 Claims for wrongful death will be prosecuted in the name of the deceased person, through their estate’s personal representative.
 In addition for claims arising for losses suffered by the deceased person, the consolidated action will also resolve claims accruing to a broadly defined class of statutory beneficiaries – persons capable of establishing that they sustained compensable economic or non-economic losses arising from the decedent’s death.

-Upon entry of judgment, the sums awarded by a court in connection with a wrongful death action under the WDAA will be distributed in three phases:
+Upon entry of judgment, the sums awarded by a court in connection with a wrongful death action under the WDAA will be distributed in two phases:

 First, claims identified as losses sustained by “beneficiaries” shall be paid in full.